ivandokov/dokov.bg/src/tools/git-extras/index.md

 excerpt: Tools to find large files in git and delete them from the history.
 meta:
   - name: description
-    content: Tools to find large files in git and delete them from the history.
+    content: Tools to find large files in git and delete them from the history
 ---

 # Git Extras